benburrill/picoputt/README.md

 From the top layer of the pyramid, we can determine values of the scalar potential for the 4 corners of the grid.
 From there we fill in the interior points in a "bilinear-ish" way, descending the pyramid to get the relevant line integrals.
-To illustrate better, here's an example of the order in which points get filled in:
+To illustrate better, here's an example of the order in which points get filled in for a small grid:

 ```math
 \begin{matrix}